 As a result, the opponent may employ the bridge move to break free from this position.

 On the other hand, a high mount indicates you’ll be fighting from a position closer to your opponent’s head and shoulders.

-Furthermore, you should be sitting more upright when you come here to practice different sorts of joint locks or cross chokes.
+Furthermore, it would be best if you sat more upright when you came here to practice different sorts of joint locks or cross chokes.